samsammurphy/gee-atmcorr-S2/README.md

 you've made to the container with `docker commit`.
 Docker commit will create a new image from a running containers current state.

-With the container still running, get the containers ID with
+With the container still running, open a new terminal to get the container's ID:

 `docker ps`